codingmitra/booster/README.md

     - `toInt`: It converts the string to an integer if possible.
     - `toDouble`: It converts the string to a double if possible.
     - `toCapitalize`: It capitalizes the first character of each word in the string.
+    - `toColor`: It converts a CSS hex color string to a Color if possible.

   - BuildContext extensions
     - `theme`: It returns the ThemeData.